BabarBaig/wk10-tower-of-hanoi/README.md

 # wk10-tower-of-hanoi
-Implement popular Tower of Hanoi problem for number of disks specified by user
+Implement popular Tower of Hanoi problem for number of disks specified by user.
+In this problem, we're given disks of different sizes stacked from smallest on top to largest at bottom on (say) PegA.
+Challenge is to move them to a differnt PegC one at a time using an intermediate PegB.
+Constraint is that a bigger Peg can never be placed on a smaller peg.
+This is an O(2^n -1) problem, where the number of steps roughly doubles for each additional disk.
+It is therefore solvable in realistic time for only a relatively small number of disks.

 ## To Execute this Repo
 1. Clone this repo